PA8. Complaints in Relation to Child Protection Conference

 Parents/Carers and children (with sufficient understanding) may have concerns about which they wish to complain or appeal, in respect of one or more of the following aspects of the functioning of Child Protection Conferences:

-2. Grounds for Appeal Against a Conference Decision
+2. Grounds for Challenging the Decision of a Child Protection Conference

 3. Stage One - Informal Stage

 |Who will be involved?
 The manager responsible for Child Protection Conference Service and Child Protection Conference Chair.|

 |3.2||The complaint should be sent in writing to the conference chair within 10 working days of the child protection conference.
 If required assistance will be given to service users to enable them to do this.|